AguaClara/Dissolved-Gas/Research Reports/Report1_Spring2019.md

 # Dissolved Gas, Spring 2019 Subteam
 #### Saul Bernaber, Thomas Bradford, Emily Wood
-#### 22 February 2018
+#### 22 February 2018 **[wrong year]**

+**[Sidney: Hey team!
+I will be using bolded square brackets to comment on your manual.]**

 ## Abstract
 Excess dissolved air in a treatment plant’s influent water decreases the functionality of the plant's filters and sedimentation tanks.
 The Dissolved Gas subteam’s goal is to design a gravity-powered apparatus that extracts this excess gas from influent water prior to entry into the treatment plant.
 The Fall 2018 subteam gathered literature and designed and fabricated a small-scale prototype and an accompanying system, centered on the use of a fluidized bed reactor.
-The Spring 2019 subteam will iterate improvements based on experimental data to work toward a prototype that may be scaled up for application in an AguaClara plant.
+The Spring 2019 subteam will iterate improvements based on experimental data to work toward a prototype that may be scaled up for application in an AguaClara plant. **[Try to use this space wisely and write less about a previous subteam's work, focusing more on your own subteam's research.]**

 ## Table of Contents